 Amazon will also stream them on Twitch for free.

 The Amazon games will also have the option of full-crowd 'Stadium Atmosphere' and the availability of match highlights.
 As before, you'll be able to watch games on replay after.

 All Prime Video fixtures will also have full pitch side, pre-match build-up with presenters and guests, including Gabby Logan, Roberto Martinez and Lee Dixon.

 This season Virgin Media launched a new Bigger+Sports bundle costing £65 per month for new customers.
 For that, you'll get all the Sky Sports channels in HD as well as BT Sport in HD and 4K Ultra HD.

 Premier League highlights

-Match of the Day is now going to be available on BBC iPlayer earlier than previously, though not as early as many would be like.
+All this season Match of the Day has been available on BBC iPlayer earlier than previously, though not as early as many would be like.
 The Saturday night programme will be available from 7pm on Sundays and Match of the Day 2 from midnight on Sunday into Monday.